LighthouseLab/nuxt3-tailwindcss/README.md

 # Nuxt 3 Starter Kit

-This is a Nuxt 3 Starter Kit with Vite, Vue 3, TypeScript, SCSS and TailwindCSS!
+This is a Nuxt 3 Starter Kit with Vite, Vue 3, TypeScript, PostCSS and TailwindCSS!

 We recommend to look at the [documentation](https://v3.nuxtjs.org).